PeterCamilleri/CX16/docs/virtual_machines.md

 At times it will be desirable to have the VM call on native code.
-A special but very important cases of this would be the ability to make calls to the ROM resources like the Kernal or Floating Point.
+A special but very important cases of this would be the ability to make calls to the ROM resources like the Kernal or the Floating Point library.

 At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".